Dragnet Fan Fiction

 A week ago, his mother had passed away.
 She was almost 75, but it still hurt.
 Joe remembered that every time he came home, whether it was three in the afternoon or three in the morning, his mother would wake up and fix him something to eat.
 She always told him he never got enough to eat.
 He didn’t mind living with her for all those years, even though his detective partners would constantly tease him about settling down and getting married.

-Ever since he joined the LAPD in 1940, his mother always worried about him.
+Ever since he joined the LAPD in the summer of 1938, his mother always worried about him.
 Joe’s father had passed away when he was young and didn’t remember much about him.
 So, he felt it was his responsibility to take care of his mother; after all she raised him during the poverty-stricken 1920s, and Great Depression.
-When Pearl Harbor was bombed eighteen months after Joe joined the force, Uncle Sam decided to give him a deferment because he was the sole provider in the family.
+When Pearl Harbor was bombed nearly four years after Joe joined the force, Uncle Sam decided to give him a deferment because he was the sole provider in the family.
 Being the patriotic man that he was, along with thousands of others, Joe enlisted in one of the branches of military service—the United States Army.

 From 1942 to 1945, Joe trained and then fought across Europe in large battles like the invasion of Normandy and the Battle of the Bulge and many smaller battles that he and his buddies would only remember.
 Everyone knew that Hitler and his regime had to be conquered and finally in early May, 1945, the Germans surrendered.
 All throughout this time, when he could, Joe sent the majority of his combat pay home to his mother.
 She needed it more than he did, he always thought.